Bryan Guinness, 2nd Baron Moyne: Public life

-During World War II, Guinness served for three years in the Middle East with the Spears Mission to the Free French, being a fluent French speaker, with the rank of Major.
-Then, in November 1944, Guinness succeeded to the barony when his father, posted abroad as Resident Minister in the Middle East by his friend Winston Churchill, was assassinated in Cairo.
+During World War II, Guinness served for three years in the Middle East with the Spears Mission to the Free French, being a fluent French speaker.
+He gained the rank of Major in the Royal Sussex Regiment.
+In November 1944, Guinness succeeded to the barony when his father, posted abroad as Resident Minister in the Middle East by his friend Winston Churchill, was assassinated in Cairo.

-After the war, Lord Moyne served on the board of the Guinness corporation as vice-chairman from 1947 to 1979, as well as the Guinness Trust and the Iveagh Trust, sitting as a crossbencher in the House of Lords.
+After the war, Lord Moyne was on the board of the Guinness corporation as vice-chairman from 1947 to 1979, as well as the Guinness Trust and the Iveagh Trust, and sat as a crossbencher in the House of Lords.
 He served for 35 years as a trustee of the National Gallery of Ireland and donated several works to the gallery.
 He wrote a number of critically applauded novels, memoirs, books of poetry, and plays.
 With Frank Pakenham he sought the return of the "Lane Bequest" to Dublin, resulting in the 1959 compromise agreement.
 He was invested as a Fellow of the Royal Society of Literature.
-He served as pro-chancellor of Trinity College Dublin from 1965-1977, and was made an honorary fellow in 1977.
+He served as pro-chancellor of Trinity College Dublin from 1965 to 1977 and was made an honorary fellow in 1977.

+Death

-Lord Moyne died in 1992 at Biddesden, his Wiltshire home (near Andover, Hampshire), and was succeeded by his eldest son Jonathan.
+Lord Moyne died in 1992 at Biddesden House, his Wiltshire home, and was succeeded by his eldest son from his first marriage, Jonathan Guinness, 3rd Baron Moyne.